jundalisay/superb/content/en/research/indian/idea/chapter-01.md

 ## Crudification (Saiṋcara)

-The internal clash and cohesion of these 3 immanent principles causes creation to come out from a point in any one of the vertices of the triangle of Active forces.
+The internal clash and cohesion, division and association of these 3 immanent principles causes creation to come out from a point in any one of the vertices of the triangle of Active forces.
 - The Macrocosmic Nucleus is the center of the triangle.
 - The Vertex (Shambhú) is the point in Consciousness where creation comes out.